JEREDEK/PPI_Paczkomat/README.md

 b - Set direction to backwards p - Set power level in %.
-Example: "p50" sets power to 50%, (0% by default, minimum power to see a reaction is 20%, for actual movement, it's dependant on the battery charge and speed setting.) g - Returns settings on serial s - Start the engine with previously set power t - Stop the engine
+Example: "p50" sets power to 50%, (0% by default, minimum power to see a reaction is 20%, for actual movement, it's dependant on the battery charge and speed setting.) g - Returns settings on serial s - Start the engine, set power before calling this command t - Stop the engine

 Serial setup: